2 US Army helicopters crash in Alaska on training flight

 The AH-64 Apache helicopters were from Fort Wainwright, based near Fairbanks.

-Officials said the incident was under investigation and more details would be released when they become available.
+Officials said the crash was under investigation and more details would be released when they become available.

 Austin McDaniel, a spokesperson for the Alaska State Troopers, said the state agency was not involved in the response.